canonical/discourse-k8s-operator/docs/tutorial.md

 ```bash
 multipass delete --purge my-juju-vm
 ```
-It is also a good idea to remove the `10.131.49.76 indico.local` line from the `/etc/hosts` file.
+It is also a good idea to remove the `10.131.49.76 discourse-k8s` line from the `/etc/hosts` file.